Plan of Study

 Section 1 – ENST courses

 This section of the major emphasizes the multidisciplinary nature of the field.
 There are two required ENST courses in this section.
-ENST 124 Essentials of Environmental Science provides an introduction to the issues and methodologies of environmental science and is ordinarily taken freshman or sophomore year.
+ENST 124 Essentials of Environmental Science provides an introduction to the issues and methodologies of environmental science and is ordinarily taken in the first or sophomore year.
 ENST 125 Environmentalisms in Perspective covers core issues in environmental studies, including American and global environmental history, the long term and future impacts of humans in nature, and how we define and perceive the environment.
 It is typically taken sophomore year.
 Majors are also required to take one more 200-level ENST course that emphasizes the multidisciplinary nature of environmental issues (specific courses vary yearly).
-The fourth course in this section is a 300-level departmental course that is cross-listed with the ENST program (see catalogue for a list).
+The final section includes a one-half unit Thesis Prep Course and the Senior Thesis/Project.

 Section 2 – Primary disciplinary concentration

-Students are required to take five courses in a department (or a series of five courses with a common focus).
+Students are required to take four courses in a department (or a series of four courses with a common focus).
 These courses should build from the introductory level to the advanced level and allow students to develop a strong understanding of methodological approach to the discipline.
-Faculty from within the discipline advise students as they develop their primary concentration (see “Courses to Consider”).
+Faculty from within the discipline advise students as they develop their primary concentration.

 Section 3 – Secondary disciplinary concentration

-This three-course sequence should complement the five-course sequence listed under Section 2.
+This three-course sequence should complement the four-course sequence listed under Section 2.
 Either Section 2 or 3 must be from the Natural Sciences Division.